 CROSSING BORDERS: Since 1978, forest coverage in China has increased from 12% to almost 22%, making the country a world leader in reforestation efforts.

-New research in Global Environmental Change led by centre researcher Andrea Downing, with Grace Wong, Michelle Dyer, Ana Paula Aguiar, Odirilwe Selmane and Amanda Jiménez shows that sustainability progress from China’s reforestation efforts are largely cancelled out by deforestation in the countries that China instead trades with to satisfy growing demand for forest and agricultural products.
+New research in Global Environmental Change led by centre researcher Andrea Downing, with Grace Wong, Michelle Dyer, Ana Paula Aguiar, Odirilwe Selmane and Amanda Jiménez shows that sustainability progress from China’s reforestation efforts is largely cancelled out by deforestation in the countries China instead trades with to satisfy its growing demand for forest and agricultural products.

 And the damage goes far beyond lost tree cover.
 The research shows how trade deals built on narratives and promises of economic development for exporting countries have complex knock-on consequences for social equality, health, and ecosystems in these countries – that translate into negative impacts across most of the UN’s Sustainable Development Goals.